pdeguing/minishell/README.md

 # minishell
-"﻿he objective of this project is for you to create the simplest start of a shell script.
+"﻿The objective of this project is for you to create the simplest start of a shell script.
 Shell is beautiful!
 Isn’t there a famous saying?
 “As beautiful as Shell?”
 Thanks to all the shell projects, you will connect with the infinite power of Mankind Intelligence (Not even sure that you deserve it, but I have been forced to do so, so here we are. . . )."

+### BUGS TO FIX

+* PATH not working if set to /bin, try other similar, it works only when we use the full original PATH
+* setenv PATH will add a new PATH instead of replacing the existing one

+### TO DO

+* create strtok
+* manage extensions
+* bonuses